-Spirulina offers many health benefits, some of which include lowering cholesterol levels, enhancing immunity, increasing red blood cell count, providing anti-cancerous properties and anti-inflammatory properties, protecting the liver, reducing the toxicity in the kidneys, controlling bronchial asthma, and enhancing the supply of antioxidants.
+Spirulina offers many health benefits which include lowering cholesterol levels, enhancing immunity, increasing red blood cell count, anti-inflammatory properties, protecting the liver, reducing the toxicity in the kidneys, controlling bronchial asthma, and enhancing the supply of antioxidants.

 Spirulina is blue-green algae with a perfect spiral shape.
 This spiral shape is the reason for the name Spirulina.
 It belongs to a cyanobacteria species and it is scientifically known as Arthrospira platensis.
 Other subspecies include Spirulina maxima and Spirulina geitleri.
 It is generally found in alkaline lakes in Mexico and Africa.
 It is rich in nutrients, such as proteins, carbohydrates, vitamins, minerals, and trace elements.
 It has the capability of surviving in the harshest conditions, both environmentally and chemically.
-It can survive extreme alkaline conditions, highly saline waters containing 30 grams to 270 grams of salt per liter and still survive.
+It can survive extreme alkaline conditions such as highly saline waters containing 30 grams to 270 grams of salt per liter.

 Spirulina is believed to be a photosynthetic species that is about 3.5 billion years old.
 It is also speculated that such species were responsible for releasing oxygen into the atmosphere on the early Earth.

 This amazing food first came to light in the 1940s in French Equatorial Africa, when French troops stumbled upon the food that the locals were growing.
 It was growing on the surface of lakes and it was being collected, sun-dried and sold in the local markets.
 Biologists concluded that it was an alga that was being grown and eaten.
 It is also the food of local birds, like flamingoes.